Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 ### Silver Layer: Data Cleaning and Structuring

-The silver layer is were the data was cleaned and standardized
+The silver layer contains a clean and standardized data used for further analysis.

-**Creating The Silver Tables**
 Two tables were created in this layer:

 -  silver.beautyspot_sales_sls
 -  silver.beautyspot_prd_details_inv

-click to view the script.
+(click to view script)

-Before moving data from bronze into the Silver layer, the tables structure were created and several quality checks were performed.
+Before loading data from bronze into the Silver layer, several data quality checks were performed to ensure consistency and accuracy.
+This checks included:
-**Data Quality Checks**
-The following data quality checks were performed:

--  Checking for duplicate part numbers
+-  Identrifying duplicate part numbers
--  Identifying null values in text, numeric, and date columns
+-  Checking for null values in text, numeric, and date columns
 -  Removing unwanted spaces in string fields
--  Verifying consistent formatting
+-  Verifying consistent formatting across the dataset

-click to view the script.
+(click to view the script).

 **Data Discrepancy Investigation**

 During validation, 15 part numbers from the sales dataset did not match records in the inventory dataset.

-After raising the issue with the inventory officer, it was confirmed that:

-Some products had previously shared the same part number and the part numbers had been manually updated internally
+After discussing the issue with the inventory officer, it was confirmed that Some products had previously shared the same part number and were later updated internally

 The inventory officer provided complete product names for those records so they could still be categorized correctly

-click to view script
+(click to view script)

 **Data Insertion**
--  The inventory data was cleaned and inserted into the table "silver.beautyspot_prd_details_inv
--  The sales data was also cleaned and structured before being loaded into the table "silver.beautyspot_sales_sls.
-To enrich the sales data with  product information a LEFT JOIN was performed using the part number.
+Once the data was cleaned, it was inserted into the Silver tables.
+Before loading the sales data, it was enriched with product information from the inventory dataset using a LEFT JOIN on part_no.
-For matched records product information from the product table were used while For unmatched records, the product names provided by the inventory officer were manually included. click to view scripts
+For matched records, product names from the inventory dataset were used.
+For unmatched records, the product names provided by the inventory officer were manually included.

+(click to view script)

 ### Gold layer
 The Gold Layer contains business ready viiews designed for analysis and reporting.
 This views apply business logic and prepare the data for use in SQL analysis and Power BI dashboards.

-### Sales Analysis View & Product Categorization
+**Sales Report View**
-To support business analysis and reporting, a primary analytical view was created in the Gold layer known as "gold.beautyspot_sales_sls"

-This view serves as the main reporting dataset and contains all fields required for analysis.
-It pulls the cleaned sales data from the Silver layer and introduces a product category column used for performance analysis.
+A primary analytical view called "gold.beautyspot_sales_report was created in this layer.
+This view pulls the cleaned sales data from the silver layer and introduces a product category column to it which serves as the main dataset used for reporting and analysis.

+It includes fields such as:
+-  part_no
+-  product_name
+-  category
+-  quantity_sold
+-  cost_amount
+-  sales_amount
+-  profit_amount
+-  sales_date
+This view acts as the central dataset used for both SQL analysis and the Power BI dashboard.

+#### Product categorization
-Product categorization was implemented directly within this view.
+Product categorization was implemented directly within the sales report view.
-The categorization process involved:
+The process involved:
-1. Extracting distinct product names from the dataset.
-2. Identifying category groups used by the business.
+1. Identifying the business category groups
-3. Generating keyword mappings associated with each category.
+2. Extracting distinct product names for identification of common keywords associated with each category.
-4.  implementing a SQL CASE statement to assign categories based on product name keywords.
+3. SQL CASE statement was then used to assign categories based on these keywords.

-This logic allows products to be automatically classified into categories during query execution.
+This approach allows products to be automatically categorized during query execution, ensuring consistent classification across the dataset.
-Example Structure of the View
-The view includes the following fields: part_no product_name category quantity_sold cost_amount
-sales_amount
-profit_amount
-sales_date
-This view acts as the central dataset used for both SQL analysis and the Power BI dashboard, ensuring that all reporting and visualizations are based on the same structured and categorized sales data.

-click to view script.
+(Click to view script)

 ### Monthly Sales Summary Validation